Prayer Makes a Difference

 Paul asked for deliverance from those trying to hinder his ministry and that his ministry on behalf of Jerusalem, particularly the offering, would be acceptable.

-Although Paul is a great example of faithful service to God, I wonder how many now share in the rewards of his ministry because they diligently prayed for him.
+Although Paul is a great example of faithful service to God, I wonder how many now share in the rewards for his ministry because they diligently prayed for him.
 The visible, focal point of ministry was on the Apostle Paul, but what God was doing through his life was partly in answer to the prayers of the saints.

 When we stand in the presence of Jesus Christ for the rewards to be given, we may find that while many were not visibly part of a ministry, much of the ministry’s effectiveness depended on those who were not seen, but were praying.